rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 flatpak install flathub com.github.tchx84.Flatseal
 ```

-Once installed you run `Flatseal` from the terminal using:
+Once installed, run `Flatseal` from the terminal using:

 ```bash
 flatpak run com.github.tchx84.Flatseal
 ```

-Or by tapping the `Super` key, typing flat and clicking on the Flatseal icon.
+Or by tapping the `Super` key, typing flatseal and clicking on the Flatseal icon.

 You will be able to see all of the flatpak applications that are installed when flatseal opens.
 From the terminal you can run: